plone/volto/docs/source/addons/index.md

 {doc}`../development/addons/how-to-install-an-add-on-stable`

-### Installing a released add-on (development or pre-release)
+### Install a development or pre-release add-on

-These are the instructions for the development or pre-release.
+These are the instructions to install a development or pre-release add-on.

 {doc}`../development/addons/how-to-install-an-add-on-prerelease`

-### Installing an add-on in development mode
+### Install an add-on in development mode

-It is also usual that you develop an add-on at the same time that you are developing a project.
+You can develop an add-on at the same time you develop a project.
 These are the instructions for the stable release.

 {doc}`../development/addons/how-to-install-an-add-on-dev-stable`